 Business combinations - Judgement is used in determining a) whether an acquisition is a business combination or an asset acquisition.
 We use judgement in applying the acquisition method of accounting for business combinations and estimates to value identifiable assets and liabilities at the acquisition date.
 Estimates are used to determine cash flow projections, including the period of future benefit, and future growth and discount rates, among other factors.
 The values allocated to the acquired assets and liabilities assumed affect the amount of goodwill recorded on acquisition.
 Fair value of assets acquired and liabilities assumed is typically estimated using an income approach, which is based on the present value of future discounted cash flows.
-Significant estimates in the discount rate considers the relevant risk associated with the business-specific characteristics and the uncertainty related to the ability to achieve projected cash flows.
+Significant estimates in the discounted cash flow model include the discount rate, rate of future revenue growth and profitability of the acquired business and working capital effects.
+The discount rate considers the relevant risk associated with the business-specific characteristics and the uncertainty related to the ability to achieve projected cash flows.
 These estimates and the resulting valuations require significant judgment.
 Management engages third party experts to assist in the valuation of material acquisitions.